 The entire post-production module now runs as a demo in Zappa.
 Upload your Higgsfield image, set your background colour, and you have studio-ready cutouts.

 This is just the beginning.
-The first prototype.
+First prototype.
 But this is also far from where we started, because this morning I didn't have this.
-And that's precisely what makes it interesting — now it truly begins.
+And that's what makes it interesting — now it truly begins.